-Step 1 No activity, only complete rest.
+Stap 1 No activity, only complete rest.
 Proceed to step 2 only when symptoms are gone.

-Step 2.
+Stop 2.
 Light aerobic exercise, such as walking or stationary cycling.
 Monitor for symptoms and signs.
 No resistance training or weight lifting.

-Stop 8 Sport specific activities and training (e.g. skating).
+Sport specific activities and training (e.g. skating).

-Step 4 Drills without body contact.
+Stop 6 Drills without body contact.
 May add light resistance training and progress to heavier weights.

 The time needed to progress from non-contact to contact exercise will vary with the severity of the concussion and the player.
-Go to step 5 after medical clearance.
+Go to step 5 after ote: Players should proceed through return to play steps only when they do not experience symptoms or signs and a physician has given clearance.
+If symptoms or signs return, the player should return to the previous step, and be re-evaluated by a physician.

-Step 5 Begin drills with body contact.
+Stop 5 Begin drills with body contact.

-Stop @ Game play.
+Stan @ Game play.